JohannesMerkt/Deno-Webserver-Practice/Readme.md

 # Practice Implementing a Web Server

-For this Task im using Deno which is fairly new.
+I wanted to use Deno which is fairly new and figure out how to build a webserver with it.
 Its a secure javascript/typescript runtime aiming to fix all issues nodejs has.
 See: https://deno.land

 ## Running the script